Seeded Rye Bread

 - The the dough into a ball and place it into a clean bowl.
 Cover it with a damp cloth and let the dough rise in a warm place for 2 hours, or until doubled in size.

-- Preheat your oven to 375°F (190°C).
-Transfer the dough to a greased and floured loaf pan.
-You can also shape it into a round or oval loaf.
+- Preheat your oven to 400°F (200°C).
+Transfer the dough to a greased loaf pan.